 As campus/district administrators, your community of educators looks to you for guidance when it comes to transitioning to an online classroom environment.
 Gathering information and researching resources takes time; yet being informed is more important now than ever.
-Below is some timely links which you may find useful.
+Below are some timely links which you may find useful.
 You may also want to check out the teacher resources webpage.

 State & National Resources: